Psychiatric Emergency Services (PES)

 The Psychiatric Emergency Service is a dedicated four-bed unit in the Emergency Department at the St. Catharines Site.
 The PES team provides crisis management, psychiatric assessment and treatment to people presenting with an emergency.
 Individuals are either discharged from PES or admitted to one of our Acute Inpatient Mental Health units.

-PES supports mental health and addictions care in the Emergency Departments at the Greater Niagara General Site and the Welland Site through the use of video conferencing.
+PES supports mental health and addictions care in the Emergency Departments at the Niagara Falls and Welland sites through the use of video conferencing.

 Sexual Assault and Domestic Violence (SADV)